andre-santos-pt/javardise/README.md

 ## Developing plugins
-Another integration possibility is by developing plugins to the main editor.
+Another integration possibility is developing plugins to the main editor.
 This can be achieved through the Java *services* infrastructure.
-We need to create a **META-INF** folder, containing a **services** folder.
+Modules will need to create a **META-INF** folder, containing a **services** folder.

 ### Actions
 In order to plug-in an action (toolbar), we need to write a class that provide the behavior and configure it as a service.